 Also roast the 1/2 red bell pepper (reserving 2 small strips for garnish if desired), as well as the eggplant.

 To roast the red pepper, simply place the bell pepper half on a baking dish closest to the heat source in the oven.

 For the eggplant, peel and slice 1/4 eggplant and place on a baking sheet then drizzle with olive oil, salt and pepper.
-Roast each in the 400° oven for 35-40 minutes.
+Roast each in the 400°F oven for 35-40 minutes.

-Next, begin preparing the hummus by draining and rinsing the garbanzo beans.
-Place the rinsed and dried beans in a food processor.
+Next, begin preparing the hummus by draining and rinsing the garbanzo beans, then placing them in a food processor.

 Add the 3 cloves of garlic (minced), olive oil, lemon juice and tahini.
 Blend until a thick puree forms.